Jupiter Icy Moons Orbiter: Nuclear propulsion

-The JIMO mission was proposed to include a nuclear electric propulsion system, with power provided by a small 200 kWe fission power system.
+The JIMO mission was to include a nuclear electric propulsion system named HiPEP with power provided by a small 200 kWe fission power system.
 The nuclear propulsion program was conducted from 2003 to 2005 by the Naval Reactors branch of the DOE.

 The proposed system design was a gas-cooled reactor and Brayton power conversion to generate a peak output of 200 kilowatts of power.